amirulabdlatib/document-extractor-fast-api/README.md

 # Document Extractor FastAPI

-A **100% RAG Privacy First (Retrieval-Augmented Generation) document extraction system** powered by **Ollama + DeepSeek** for complete privacy-first document processing.
+A **100% RAG Privacy First (Retrieval-Augmented Generation) document extraction system** powered by **Ollama** for complete privacy-first document processing.
 This proof-of-concept architecture ensures **zero data exposure to third parties** by running entirely on your local infrastructure.

 ## 🔒 Privacy-First Architecture